Last Updated on June 23, 2020 by ellduclos

 I actually did an entire blog post on this.
 Essentially every month I like to map out my “blog vision”.
 I do this by using my planner to map out what blog posts I to publish and by which day.
 This is a rough vision, but I try my best to follow through.
 Something they don’t usually tell you about blogging full time is how self disciplined you need to be.
 Setting deadlines for yourself and sticking to them is tough but it makes a huge difference.

 Not everyone is the same way I am about their email list BUT, for me I’d rather have a smaller more engaged email list than a large email list who never opens any of my emails.
-I like to go through once a month and clean up my email list.
+Part of my monthly blogging schedule, I like to go through and clean up my email list once a month.
 If someone hasn’t opened up my emails in a month or two, then I consider them to be uninterested.
 You can also see how many have opened but never clicked through.
 Getting rid of subscribers who aren’t actively opening and reading your emails can help you build a more engaged email list.

-I also try to do an in-depth overview of my google analytics at the end of every month.
+I also try to do an in-depth overview of my google analytics at the end of every month as part of my monthly blogging schedule.
 I look to see which content performed the best and which platforms were my top referrers.
 If you don’t study your analytics you could potentially be missing out on increasing your blog traffic.
 Knowing which content is most popular can help create your content in the future.
 You need to know what your audience likes if you want to keep them coming back for more.

 *** note: Traffic goes up and down daily for MANY reasons.
 Checking your stats daily can cause a lot of stress and unnecessary freak outs.
 Don’t panic.
 Instead, check your stats monthly and compare it to previous months to see how you can improve.